-Authority for approving and entering into design and construction contracts is provided in the Purchasing Manual, Chapter 1 (Authority, Responsibility, and Policy); and is subject to the procedures in Handbook P-2, Design and Construction Purchasing Practices.
+Authority for approving and entering into design and construction contracts is defined in the USPS Supplying Principles and Practices (http://blue.usps.gov/policy/), part 7-1, Appointment and Selection of Contracting Officers.
 Contracting authority for Real Estate and its related services is found in Handbook RE-1, Realty Acquisition and Management.